ggMartinez/terraform-module-esxi-vm/README.md

 - User Data is only tested on Centos 7.
 May work with another distro, but whatever.
 - I only tested this on ESXi 7.
 I guess it will work on early versions, but only have one server in home to test stuff, and I will not be installing an early version just to test this.
 - I don't know if this will work on vCenter.
 But it is pointless, as there are a f*ck ton of modules out there in the wild focused on that, that are more complete and better than this one.
 I only made this so I don't have to manually install VMs when doing some tests with a server at home.
 - Guess this can be used in small production environments if you have a few ESXi servers and no vCenter. **But I recomend using this ONLY FOR TESTING**.
-Don't have intentions for the moment to dedicate much time for this.
+Don't have intentions for the moment to dedicate much time on this.
 My main focus is AWS, not ESXi.
+Long live the Cloud.

 ## References